Katu-Yaryk Pass is one of the scariest roads in the world

 In 1987 a director of sovkhoz Arseniy Sanaa offered to build a car road to the Chulyshman valley.
 Three bulldozers were building the serpentine road during two years.
 Completed in 1989, the new road made better the life of local people, who could get the valley earlier only on the steep path or through Teletskoye Lake.
-In the honor of A. Sanaa the main street in Ulagan village is called.
+In the honor of A. Sanaa the main street in Ulagan village is named after him.
 In 2001 the road was widened and it became possible for two cars to pass one another at turns.
 In 2011 the building of a new safe road from the pass started at the place of the old horse path.
 Before the construction of the road there was no road descending from the Ulagan Plateau into the valley of the Chulyshman River.

 Pic: Оксана Г